Get a refund on Google Play

 Play gift cards and other prepaid Play balance are not refundable unless required by law.
 Promotional Play balance is not refundable.

-- Korean residents who have redeemed gift cards or non-promotional gift codes may request a refund of the card amount for residual values of Google Play Balance less than 20% of the face value of gift card.
-Contact us to make a request.
+- Korean residents who have redeemed gift cards or non-promotional gift codes may request a refund of the card amount for residual values of Google Play Balance 40% or less of the face value of gift card.

 Google Play gifts refund policy